s-ccs/unfold_duration/typst-paper2/main.typ

 === Can we model Overlap via Duration Effects?

 #cite(<nikolaev.etal_2016>, form: "prose") and #cite(<vanhumbeeck.etal_2018>, form: "prose") raised the idea that overlap effects can be taken into account, using only non-linear splines for the duration predictor, but never explicitly tested this in simulations.
-As visible in @Quali (compare overlap corrected and not overlap corrected), this seems to be insufficient.
-We tested this more systematically (depicted in XXX), and in fact, in our simulations, a model without any overlap correction even outperforms modeling overlap via duration.
+As visible in @Quali (compare overlap-corrected and not overlap-corrected), this seems to be insufficient.
+We tested whether one can use durations to model the overlap more systematically (depicted in the appendix @DurModVSOC), and in fact, in our simulations, a model without any overlap correction even outperforms modeling overlap via duration.
 This shows us that we indeed have to, and can, rely on other techniques like linear deconvolution, as proposed in this study.

+=== Interaction of Filter and Deconvolution

+We noticed an interaction between our use of a high-pass filter and the linear deconvolution, resulting in a DC-offset in the overlap-corrected estimates.
+This is visible in @Quali (the offset in the baseline period in the overlap-corrected results), and becomes more apparent when we compare non-standardized MSE values with and without overlap correction for the intercept-only model (see appendix @DurModVSOC).
+Given that we know overlap correction works in the overlap simulated, but no duration effect simulated case, we would have expected overlap-corrected models to perform much better (expressed by lower MSE values) than not overlap-corrected models.
+And in fact, once we corrected for the baseline offset, MSE values for overlap-corrected results showed exactly this improvement (notice how MSE values improve in the first two figures in appendix @BSL when compared with @MainResults\.C and @DistResults, and compare MSE values for the intercept-only models in appendix @DurModVSOC and the third figure of appendix @BSL).
+However, not filtering would have resulted in strong baseline problems in the non-overlap corrected mass univariate case.
+We decided to present the results in the main part of our paper without any baseline correction, as this is the more conservative case, since a baseline correction would further bias results against the mass-univariate models.
+Moreover, it is not entirely clear whether or how baseline correction should be done in the first place, especially given that in overlap paradigms there often is no "activity-free" baseline period (for the latter see #cite(<nikolaev.etal_2016>, form: "author"), #cite(<nikolaev.etal_2016>, form: "year"), and #cite(<alday_2019>, form: "author"), #cite(<alday_2019>, form: "year")).

+At this point, we cannot say for certain where this interaction stems from, however conducting a thorough investigation of this phenomenon is out of the scope of this paper.

 === Influence of Shape and Overlap Distribution

 There are two more parameters of our simulations that we have not yet presented: the overall shape of the ERP (not only the duration part), and the distribution of durations (and with that, overlap).
 The overall main conclusions hold true regardless of the set parameters.

-#figure(
-  image("assets/20241121ShapeDistributionEffect.svg", width: 100%),
-  caption: [Comparison of normalized mean squared error results for the four tested models (including duration as: linear, categorical, 5-spline, 10-spline variable) between shapes (A-C) and duration distributions (color pairs).
-The Black line (y-value one) indicates results from classical averaging; A MSE of zero indicates perfect estimation of the ground truth.
-Parameter settings for all panels: duration affects shape; overlap simulated; overlap corrected/ modeled.], )<DistResults>

 Regardless of the shape of the simulated proto-ERP and overlap distribution, spline-modeling of duration consistently gives us the best results (@DistResults\.A-C).
 However, MSE values and variance increase for the hanning shape (relative to the scaled hanning), and even further for the half hanning shape.
 Importantly, for the latter, variance in MSE values increased in a way, that for some simulation instances (i.e., for specific seeds) it would have been better to not model duration at all.
 We think that this increase in variance and value of MSE for the half hanning shape might be due to a saturation effect; if there is less variance in the duration effect to be explained in the first place, then a model without duration effect might perform similarly to a model explicitly modeling it.
-Lastly, we do not observe a consistent pattern of the influence of the distribution of overlap, but we cannot exclude more extreme choices (@DistResults color pairs).
+Lastly, we do not observe a consistent pattern of the influence of the distribution of overlap, but we cannot exclude effects due to more "extreme" distributions (@DistResults color pairs).

+#figure(
+  image("assets/20241127ShapeDistributionEffect.svg", width: 100%),
+  caption: [Comparison of normalized mean squared error results for the four tested models (including duration as: linear, categorical, 5-spline, 10-spline variable) between shapes (A-C) and duration distributions (color pairs).
+The Black line (y-value one) indicates results from classical averaging; A MSE of zero indicates perfect estimation of the ground truth.
+Parameter settings for all panels: duration affects shape; overlap simulated; overlap-corrected/ modeled.], )<DistResults>

 === The Necessity of Block Experimental Structures <block>

-In our initial simulation of duration combined with overlap correction, we noticed strong structured noise patterns.
+In our initial simulation of duration combined with overlap correction, we noticed a strong structured noise pattern.
 This pattern persisted even when no signal was simulated (@BlockResults\.B), and it completely disappeared when event timings from real datasets were used.
 We systematically tested different potential sources and found that the block structure of most experiments, that is, having a break after a set of events (@BlockResults\.A lower) resolves this issue.
-Note that this is not specific to one modeling strategy, but rather the artefact (@BlockResults\.B) can appear even with a linear effect.
+Note that this is not specific to one modeling strategy, but rather the artifact (@BlockResults\.B) can appear even with a linear effect.
 We quantitatively tested this finding and show that artificially introducing a break after every 25 events (which results in only 20 breaks in our simulations) completely removes this artefact (@BlockResults\.B vs. @BlockResults\.C, @BlockResults\.D).

 #figure(
-  image("assets/20241119BlockFigure.svg", width: 100%),
+  image("assets/20241127BlockFigure.svg", width: 100%),
   caption: [Comparison of simulations with and without simulated block structure.
 Up left: Ground truth shape “half hanning” used in the depicted simulation; (A) Continuous simulated EEG and its underlying responses without noise, once without (up), and once with (down) added blocks ; (B) Estimates from one simulation without added blocks, once without any signal in the data (left, i.e. the data contained only noise) and once with added signals (right, i.e. the data contained noise + signal); (C) Estimates from the same simulation, but with added blocks every 25 events, once without any signal in the data (left, i.e. the data contained only noise) and once with added signals (right, i.e. the data contained noise + signal); (D) Comparison of MSE results between simulations with blocks added (full colors) and simulations without any blocks added (cross-hatched colors) for all tested models in conjunction with overlap correction.], )<BlockResults>

-We assume that when including the inter-event distance both as a predictor, but also explicitly in the FIR time-expanded designmatrix, leads to a specific type of collinearity.
+We assume that when including the duration both as a predictor, but also explicitly in the FIR time-expanded designmatrix (as inter-event distance), leads to a specific type of collinearity.
 This collinearity “blows up” the model estimates, and due to the duration effect, results in smooth wave-like patterns (@BlockResults\.B).
 When introducing (seemingly) overlap-free events at the beginning and end of a block, this collinearity between the duration and the structure of the designmatrix is broken, and a “unique” solution can be estimated.

-#pagebreak()

 = Real Data Example: EEG + ET